 Environmental guidance for your business in Northern Ireland & Scotland

 Some crop flow devices on combine harvesters use a radioactive source.
-If your combine harvester uses a radioactive source, you must have a certificate of registration from your environmental regulator.
+If your combine harvester uses a radioactive source, you must have a certificate of registration (Northern Ireland or an authorisation (Scotland) from your environmental regulator.

 Wastes such as oils, antifreeze and brake fluids, which are generated during the maintenance of agricultural machinery and vehicles, may need to be dealt with as hazardous/special waste.

 When you dispose of vehicles which are classed as waste, ensure that you meet the requirements of the end-of-life vehicle legislation.

 In Scotland, if you carry out machinery and vehicle maintenance activities that could cause water pollution, eg they are close to a watercourse, you must comply with certain General Binding Rules (GBR10 and GBR11).

 Maintain your machinery and vehicles regularly to prevent leaks of oil and other fluids.

 Never pour oils, antifreeze, brake fluids or other polluting liquids down drains.
 These are classified as waste and you should collect them in containers with secure lids and store them in a bunded area until they can be disposed of safely.